MooVC/MooVC/README.md

 - Deleted the Transactions namespace (**Breaking Change**).
 - Marked the Serialization.Clone extension as obsolete to encourage migration to the Serialization.ICloner alternative.
 - Modified Serialization extensions to account for null state (**Breaking Change**).
+- Replaced Threading.Coordinator.Apply with an async variant that uses SemaphoreSlim instead of Monitor (**Breaking Change**).

 ## Bug Fixes